What You’ll Learn 🖥️

 Display type

-Your acquired signal may not be only a static signal; if you have ever tried to display a high-dynamic signal with digital values, you know that you have to make some kind of statistic to get representative values.
-Therefore all instruments offer different display types, which can be selected from the Display type drop-down list:
+Your acquired signal might not be static.
+If you've ever tried displaying a high-dynamic signal with digital values, you know that some form of statistical processing is necessary to obtain representative results.
+That’s why all instruments offer multiple Display types, which you can select from the Display type drop-down menu.

 Update rate

-When From reduced rate mode is selected, the system will reduce the data continuously according to the static/reduced rate selected in the STATIC/REDUCED RATE drop-down list in the channel setup.
+If From reduced rate mode is selected, the system will continuously reduce the data based on the static/reduced rate defined in the STATIC/REDUCED RATE drop-down list in the channel setup.

 Coloring options

-In the coloring option, you can edit the default Normal color for the displayed numbers on the widget and set high and/or low alarm limits.
-Alarm limits will cause the instrument number to change from normal color to a different color when it is either above the high limit or below the low limit.
+In the Coloring options, you can customize the default Normal color for the displayed numbers on the widget and set high and/or low alarm limits.
+When an alarm limit is reached, the instrument value will change from the normal color to a different one, either when it exceeds the high limit or falls below the low limit.

-Check the checkboxes to activate/deactivate high or low limit detection.
-If enabled, you can enter the custom value level for each.
+Use the checkboxes to enable or disable High or Low limit detection.
+If enabled, you can manually enter a custom threshold value for each.

-Note that the number changes to red as a standard when it is outside of both limits and remains green when it is within the limits.
-You can set a lower limit, upper limit, or both limits for each meter.
+By default, the value will turn red when it is outside the defined limits and remain green when it is within range.
+You can define a lower limit, an upper limit, or both for each meter.

-If you want to change any of the colors simply click on the colored field and choose the desired color from the appearing color selector window.
+To change any of the colors, simply click on the colored field and select your preferred color from the color selector window.

 Drawing options